Estrella by Robert Schumann

 Image 3: Original page from the engraving challenge

-Image 4: Setup of my TG Tools "Keyboard Remapper" tool (TGTools->Options->Keyboard Remapper)
+Image 4: Setup of the TG Tools "Keyboard Remapper" tool (TGTools->Options->Keyboard Remapper)

 AutoHotKey scripts I used in this video: (more on AutoHotKey in Finale)

 Ctrl-Arrow Left/Right or Shift-Mouse Wheel Up/Down for jumping to the next/previous measure in Scroll View